asr1/Padoof/README.md

 On Mac, you can use `brew install imagemagick`

-On linux, run `sudo apt install imagemagick`
+On Linux, run `sudo apt install imagemagick`